daregay/global_ecological_footprint/README.md

 ## Conclusion
+Several things were answerd from this analysis:

+* most of the countries that have ecological reserve are located in Latin America.

+* Middle East/ Central Asia is the most ecologically deficit region.

+* The European Union has the biggest Ecological Footprint.

+* When comparing the Ecological Footprint of population increase vs. GDP increase by countries, the results showed countries start to have higher ecological footprint as their GDP increases.
+There is a signficantly stronger relationship between Ecological Footprint and GDP, than the population.

+If you are curious the following tables contain the top ten countries that have ecological deficit and reserve.

-A table of top ten biocapacity deficit countries
+A table of top ten ecologically deficit countries
 ![top deficit countries](images/topten_def.png)

-A table of top ten biocapacity reserve countries
+A table of top ten countries with ecological reserve
 ![top deficit countries](images/topten_res.png)